 Student loans are a necessary expense for many students.
 The questions of how students and their families are paying for college is a growing national concern.
 While these issues (and more) are sorted out, here are some smart ways students can start paying off their loans.

-If you find yourself struggling to make student loan payments, you might be thinking doing things such as selling items, being late with other payments or trying to find a second job.
+If you find yourself struggling to make student loan payments, you might be thinking about doing things such as selling items, being late with other payments or trying to find a second job.
 While these all work, there are things you can do now to try to pay them off without taking drastic measures.

 - How to Find College Scholarships